 If you or somebody you know is facing murder charges, it is advised to contact an experienced criminal defence lawyer immediately.

-As some of Sydney’s best criminal lawyers with success in defending similar cases, call us for a FREE first consultation for the most accurate and appropriate advice.
+As some of Sydney’s best criminal lawyers with success in defending similar cases, call us for a consultation for the most accurate and appropriate advice.

 Alternatively, you have the option to plead not guilty, in which the case will proceed to trial and a brief of evidence containing all the information the prosecution team will use to convict you of murder, will be served.
 If with this information, the prosecution is able to successfully prove that you did commit the crime of murder it is likely you will face the penalties discussed above.